SPAAM-community/spaam-community.github.io/events/spaam2/foodandactivities.md

-# SPAAM2
+---
+layout: page

-## Food and Activities
+title: SPAAM2 - Food and Activities
+---

-:warning: All information is out of date.
+⚠️ All information is out of date.
 SPAAM2 is now a virtual workshop!

 ### Food